smoeding/puppet-sendmail/README.md

 ##### `args`

 The arguments used for the feature.
-This must be an array and it will be used for the following arguments of the `FEATURE`.
+This can be a simple string, if the feature takes only one argument.
+If the feature requires more than one argument, it must be an array of strings.
 Default value: `[]`

 ##### `use_quotes`